swoicik/book-cyod/Unorganized Notes.md

 ### Status Quo Bias
 Wikipedia Definition: Status quo bias is an emotional bias; a preference for the current state of affairs.
 The current baseline (or status quo) is taken as a reference point, and any change from that baseline is perceived as a loss.
 Status quo bias should be distinguished from a rational preference for the status quo ante, as when the current state of affairs is objectively superior to the available alternatives, or when imperfect information is a significant problem.
 A large body of evidence, however, shows that status quo bias frequently affects human decision-making.

+### Creating Conditions for Growth/Success
+And the complimentary point of setting up conditions to not allow the growth of things that would hurt your program or culture.

 ## Quotes
 "It's the story of students who sat where you sit 250 years ago, and went on to wage a revolution and found this nation.
 Students who sat where you sit 75 years ago who overcame a Depression and won a world war; who fought for civil rights and put a man on the moon.
 Students who sat where you sit 20 years ago who founded Google, Twitter and Facebook and changed the way we communicate with each other." - Barack Obama - https://abcnews.go.com/Politics/president-obamas-back-school-message-students/story?id=8509426